dxw/playbook/playbook.md

 ### Development sprints
-We build services in sprints, which are fixed-length periods of delivery work with a particular team.
+We work in sprints, which are fixed-length periods of delivery work with a particular team.

-At dxw, sprints start with a planning session and end with two retrospective sessions: one internal, and one with the client.
-Both sessions involve all members of the project team (developers, user researcher, and delivery manager) and the product owner from the client side.
-Sometimes, retros include more of the client team.
+At dxw, sprints are two weeks long.
+On the first day of the sprint we facilitate a planning session and at the end of the sprint we finish with a show and tell and retrospective.
+These sessions involve all members of the development team (developers, designers, user researchers and delivery managers) and the product owner from the client side.
+Sometimes these sessions include more of the client team.

-The sprint planning session is used to decide which stories will be worked on during the upcoming sprint, and to ensure that they are [well-formed](#stories).
+#### Sprint planning
+Sprints begin with a planning session, where the full team (dxw and the client) review and prioritise the stories in the backlog.
+Working together, we discuss the stories that we are prioritising for the current sprint, ensuring that they are [well-formed](#stories) and understood by the full team.

+Often this involves writing new stories and updating existing ones, but we try to avoid this becoming the main purpose of the meeting.
+In our experience, sprint planning is much more useful when the [stories are written in advance](#backlog-grooming).

 During this session, developers estimate the effort required to finish each story.
+We always estimate stories based on complexity, not the time we think it will take to finish it.

+Design and development is worked on in parallel during a sprint.
+Because we design in browser and avoid separating development and user experience work, it's important when giving stories points to think both about the design and the development effort that will be required.

 Once estimated, stories are prioritised by the client and put into the backlog for the sprint.
-Developers should also advise at this point if there are any dependencies the client should be aware of.
+Developers also advise the rest of the team at this point if there are any dependancies the client should be aware of.

-Design and development is worked on in parallel during the sprint.
-Because we design in browser and avoid separating development and user experience work, it's important when giving stories points to think both about the design and the development effort that will be required.
+By the end of this session, the full team should be confident about the goal of the sprint and what is being worked on.

+#### Daily standups

+Every morning the delivery manager facilitates a standup.
+Standups last 5-10 minutes and is for the developers to discuss what they're working on and whether there are any problems or dependencies.
+If we're not co-located with a client, these happen over Talky or Google Hangout.

+#### Retrospectives
-At the end of the sprint we have a retrospective.
-During a retrospective, we discuss what went well, what didn’t, and what actions should be taken to improve things for the next sprint.
+At the end of every sprint, the delivery manager facilitates a [retrospective](https://www.gov.uk/service-manual/agile/running-retrospectives.html) where the team can discuss how the sprint went.
+We talk about what went well, what didn't, and what actions should be taken to improve things for the next sprint.
+These sessions are attended by all the people involved in delivering the sprint along with the client team.

+#### Backlog grooming
+At regular intervals the team look through the sprint backlog to reprioritise and update stories, based on things we've learned during delivery and from user research.
+Stories that are no longer needed are deleted, stories that may be needed later or are blocked move to the icebox and all other stories are reprioritised for future sprints.

-#### Stories
+#### User stories
-We document development work that needs to be completed using [user stories](https://www.gov.uk/service-manual/agile/writing-user-stories.html). .
+We document development work that needs to be completed by writing [user stories](https://www.gov.uk/service-manual/agile/writing-user-stories.html). .

 A user story is a succinct explanation of some work that will be done in order to meet the needs of a particular kind of user.
 They are usually structured into a sentence, of the form:

 > As a [kind of user], so that I can [meet a need], I want [a feature in the product]

-Breaking everything down into user stories allows us to be confident that everything we develop is responding to [user needs](https://www.gov.uk/service-manual/user-centred-design/user-needs.html).
-By using this story format, we directly associate a feature we're building with the group of users who want it and the needs that they have.
+Breaking everything down into user stories allows us to be confident that everything we develop is meeting [user needs](https://www.gov.uk/service-manual/user-centred-design/user-needs.html).
+By using this story format, we directly associate a feature or piece of functionality we're building with the group of users who want it and the needs that they have.

 We keep lists of stories in Trello.
 We use user needs to create the title of a story, by rearranging it to reflect the new state of the system after the work is complete.
 For example: